buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

 The majority of the text surfaces _center_ this surface on its texture, like this:
 ![Text Surface Viewport](images/textsurface-viewport.png)

 This means that in order to place our sprites where we _expect_ them to be within what we actually see, we'll need to calculate this offset.
-I choose to do this by creating a full `RectangleF` which describes both the offset and size of the
+I choose to do this by creating a full `RectangleF` which describes both the offset and size of the area we actually see in the game.

+Let's update our constructor with this new code.

 ```csharp
 IMyTextSurface _drawingSurface;